nathanMcL/Student.Originated.Software/Ai_SelfHosting/README.md

 GPT OS system log<br>
 ![Screenshot (8)](https://github.com/nathanMcL/Student.Originated.Software/assets/129904249/2bccc4fd-a5b7-4bae-8281-02a7e93b92c8)

+### 8-batches...
+- The choice of using 8-batches during training appears to be a critical factor influencing the generalization capabilities of the small GPT-2 model.<br>
+- When training with this setting, the validation loss is noticeably reduced, indicating that the model is better at predicting unseen data.
+This reduction in validation loss demonstrates improved generalization, which means the model is not just memorizing the training data but is also learning patterns that apply to new data.<br>
+- Training with 8-batches helps achieve lower overall loss, making the model more effective and reliable.<br>

 ## 06/28/2024 WorkStations
 - An example of top-shelf Workstations for AI/ML training...
   ![Screenshot (11)](https://github.com/nathanMcL/Student.Originated.Software/assets/129904249/41fea69b-3239-4df0-8999-8963b2c06f2a)